sonic-net/sonic-mgmt/tests/qos/Pfc_Storm_with_Shared_Headroom_test_plan.md

    - Make sure to send atleast num_pkts_pfs_frame + private_headroom pkts pkts
    - num_pkts_pfs_frame: num of pkts required to be sent in order to trigger a PFC frame from the DUT.
 More on this here: https://github.com/Azure/sonic-mgmt/blob/master/tests/qos/files/mellanox/qos_param_generator.py
    - private_headroom_pkts is specific to mellanox which is in the order of a few pkts.
-   - Check the PFC Tx Counters to see verify if the occupancy has indeed crossed into the shared headroom region
+   - To check if the occupancy has indeed crossed into the shared headroom, use the SAI_INGRESS_PRIORITY_GROUP_STAT_XOFF_ROOM_WATERMARK_BYTES value.
+This can be fetched using "show priority-group watermark headroom" command.

 + The test triggers a PFC storm on the DUT port
 + PFC Watchdog is triggered